michelecomfort/birthday-calendar-ui/README.md

 ### Iteration 0

+Fork + clone this repo.

+Run `npm install` to install dependencies for the repo.

 Pull down the [API repo](https://github.com/turingschool-examples/birthday-calendar-api).
 Set up instructions are in that repository's README.
 Do *not* nest this inside your front-end repository.

+Run `npm start` to start up your React server.

+Run `npm run cypress` to start up the Cypress testing server.

 ### Iteration 1